Expandi vs. Waalaxy

 Both tools solve a real problem: scaling LinkedIn outreach without spending your entire day in a message window.

 But they share a limitation.
 They automate the sending, not the thinking.
-They can fire off hundreds of connection requests, but they can't tell you which prospects are worth contacting, which accounts show buying signals right now, or whether the person you're messaging just changed jobs last week.
+They can fire off hundreds of connection requests, but they cannot tell you which prospects are worth contacting, which accounts show buying signals right now, or whether the person you are messaging just changed jobs last week.
 That intelligence gap is where outreach campaigns go from productive to wasteful.

-ZoomInfo is an AI GTM platform that provides the intelligence LinkedIn automation tools lack.
-Built on a data foundation of 500M contacts, 100M companies, 135M+ verified phone numbers, and 200M+ verified business emails, ZoomInfo doesn't just tell you how to reach prospects; it tells you which ones to reach and when.
+ZoomInfo is an all-in-one AI GTM Platform that provides the intelligence LinkedIn automation tools lack.
+Built on a data foundation of 500M contacts, 100M companies, 135M+ verified phone numbers, and 200M+ verified business emails, ZoomInfo does not just tell you how to reach prospects; it tells you which ones to reach and when.

 Its GTM Context Graph processes 1.5B+ data points daily, combining this data with your CRM records, conversation transcripts, and behavioral signals to show why deals move or stall and which actions to take next.
 Sellers access this intelligence through GTM Workspace, marketers and RevOps teams through GTM Studio, and any tool or AI agent through APIs and MCP.